mccroarK/mccroarK.github.io/index.md

 Along with answering math questions, students can buy their C4T things like toys and games so that they can have fun.
 They can get yarn and toy mice, or play games with with them like Rock Paper Scissors.

 # Dashboard
 Teachers and parents can monitor their students'/childrens' progress through a dashboard.
 They can track how well they are doing and input/remove their own questions.

+# Credits
+<a href="credits.md">Credits</a>